Adedoyinmaryam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7 : A script that adds execution permission to the owner,the group owner and the other users to the file Task 8.
 A script that sets the permission to the file HELLO as follows: 1.Owner :no permission at all 2.Group : no permission at all 3.Other users :all the permissions
-Task 9 : A script that sets the mode of the file hello to -rwxr-x-wx
+Task 9 : A script that sets the mode of the file hello to -rwxr-x-wx Task 10 : A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.